 7.1 Space connectivity has become fundamental to achieving global digital inclusion.
 Satellite technologies have a transformative role in providing universal connectivity, particularly for unserved and underserved areas where terrestrial infrastructure deployment faces geographical, technical and/or economic challenges.

-7.2 The space connectivity landscape is evolving rapidly through the deployment of Very-High-Throughput Satellites in Geostationary Orbit (GSO), advances in Low-Earth Orbit (NGSO) satellite constellations, and innovative business partnerships between satellite and terrestrial telecommunications providers.
+7.2 The space connectivity landscape is evolving rapidly through the deployment of Very-High-Throughput Satellites in Geostationary Orbit (GSO), advances in non-geostationary orbit (NGSO) satellite constellations, and innovative business partnerships between satellite and terrestrial telecommunications providers.

 7.3 The integration of satellite and terrestrial networks is creating new possibilities for connectivity.
 These technological advances are particularly significant as they enable cost-effective and reliable communications in areas where terrestrial infrastructure has been geographically, technically and/or economically challenging.